Main Page All Journeys Travel Tips

 With an area of 370.03 square kilometres, it is the third-smallest of the archipelago's eight main islands with a diameter of around 22 km.
 It belongs to the province of Santa Cruz de Tenerife.
 La Gomera is the third least populous of the eight main Canary Islands, with around 22,500 inhabitants.
 Its capital is San Sebastián de La Gomera.

 The name “La Gomera” might have roots in the time of the ancient Phoenician and Greek navigators.
 It is said that it could derive from the word “Gomara,” used to refer to the nomadic shepherds of North Africa, known for their skill in handling livestock, who could have been the first inhabitants.
+M former host tells me; it means steel or iron.

 It is very mountainous and steeply sloping and rises to 1,487 meters at its highest peak, Alto de Garajonay.
 The lower altitudes of La Gomera fall into the desert climate zone, while the higher mountainous areas fall into the Mediterranean climate zone.
 That create a various nature, although not that rich.